RomeHein/ESPecial/README.md

 - ESPAsyncWebServer
 - AsyncTCP

-Once all library installed, upload the scetch to your board.
+Once all libraries installed, upload the scetch to your board.
 Make sure to select `Minimal SPIFFS (1.9MB APP with OTA/190KB SPIFFS) in Tools>Partition scheme

 We now need to upload webserver files to the SPIFF partition, simply follow [this](https://randomnerdtutorials.com/install-esp32-filesystem-uploader-arduino-ide/) guide and then click on `tools>ESP Scketch data upload`